paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-073-annuities-based-on-retired-or-retainer-pay.md

 (2) **Limitation on total reduction.—** — The total reduction under paragraph (1) may not exceed 40 percent.

-(3) **Duration of reduction.—** — The reduction in retired pay prescribed by this subsection shall continue during the lifetime of the person designated under [section 1450(a)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1450/a/4&num=0&edition=prelim) or until the person receiving retired pay changes his election under [section 1450(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1450/f&num=0&edition=prelim).
+(3) **Duration of reduction.—** — The reduction in retired pay prescribed by this subsection shall continue during the lifetime of the person designated under section 1450(a)(4) 1 of this title or until the person receiving retired pay changes his election under [section 1450(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1450/f&num=0&edition=prelim).

 (4) **Rule for computation.—** — Computation of a member’s retired pay for purposes of this subsection shall be made without regard to any reduction under [section 1409(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1409/b/2&num=0&edition=prelim).